Sairyss/domain-driven-hexagon/README.md

 ## Error Serialization

-By default, Error objects seralize to JSON with output like this:
+By default, Error objects serialize to JSON with output like this:

 ```typescript
 {